 What should your company know about managing lump sum relocations?

 Lump sums can help you reduce costs and the overall administrative burden in your program.
-Senior VP of Client Services Jennifer Lutgen has the details in this Relo Tip Tuesday.
+Senior VP of Client Relations Jennifer Lutgen has the details in this Relo Tip Tuesday.

 Complete transcript: “Hi, I’m Jennifer Lutgen, senior vice president of client services here at Plus.
 Today, we’re going to talk about what your company should know about managing a successful lump sum program.